MooersLab/pymolsnips/README.md

 <summary><b>Installing emacs</b></summary>

-Like *vim*, *emacs* can be installed as a stand-a-lone application or via a software repository.
+Like *vim*, *Emacs* can be installed as a stand-a-lone application or via a software repository.
-There are several flavors of *emacs*.
+There are several flavors of *Emacs*.
 *Spacemacs* is a version that has a gentler learning curve.
 Vim key bindings can be used in it.
 It does have its own keybinding to be masteed.
-This leads to the porblem of needing to translate Spacemacs to Gnu Emacs.
+This leads to the problem of needing to translate Spacemacs to Gnu Emacs.

-Doom emacs and *Prelude emacs* are additional off-shoots that is suppose to be easier to adopt.
+Doom Emacs and *Prelude Emacs* are additional off-shoots that is suppose to be easier to adopt.
 They are similar to Spacemacs.

 Emacs can be downloaded from \url{} and insalled with a platform specific installer.